theninthsky/client-side-rendering/README.md

 2. We can build our own prerender server using free open-source tools such as _[Rendertron](https://github.com/GoogleChrome/rendertron)_.

-Then we redirect web crawlers (identified by their User-Agent header string) to our prerendered pages using a Cloudflare worker: _[public/\_worker.js](public/_worker.js)_.
+Then we redirect web crawlers (identified by their User-Agent header string) to our prerendered pages using Cloudflare Workers: _[public/\_worker.js](public/_worker.js)_.

 Prerendering, also called _Dynamic Rendering_, is encouraged by _[Google](https://developers.google.com/search/docs/advanced/javascript/dynamic-rendering)_ and _[Microsoft](https://blogs.bing.com/webmaster/october-2018/bingbot-Series-JavaScript,-Dynamic-Rendering,-and-Cloaking-Oh-My)_.

-Prerendering produces the **exact same** SEO results as using SSR in all search engines.
+Using prerendering produces the **exact same** SEO results as using SSR in all search engines.

+_Note that if you only care about Google indexing and you don't need social share previews - there's no reason to prerender your website.
+Nevertheless, you should *never* serve a prerendered version to Googlebot, since the styleless prerendered version will not pass Google's quality checks._

 ### Social Media Share Previews